TomerFisher/intro-to-machine-learning/README.md

 # intro-to-machine-learning
-Homework in Introduction to Machine Learning course
+Homework in 'Introduction to Machine Learning' course